-The Board of Directors has a separately designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended.
-The Audit Committee conducted three meetings during the fiscal year ended December 31, 2008.
-As of the date hereof, the members of the Audit Committee are Mr. John C. Hodgman, Dr. John W. Fara, and Dr. Gil Price.
+The Board of Directors has a separately designated standing Audit Committee, established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended.
+The Audit Committee conducted four meetings during the fiscal year ended December 31,

+2009.
+As of the date hereof, the members of the Audit Committee are Mr. Hodgman, Dr. Price, and Dr. Behrens.
+Former director Dr. Fara also served on the Audit Committee during 2009.
+Dr. Fara decided not to stand for reelection in March 2009, and ceased to be a member of the Audit Committee when his term as a director expired on May 19, 2009.
 Mr. Hodgman serves as the Audit Committee's Chairman and the Audit Committee's designated financial expert.
 All members of the Audit Committee are independent directors, as defined under applicable listing requirements of the Nasdaq Stock Market.
 The Audit Committee oversees the annual and quarterly financial reporting process, retains and replaces the Company's independent auditors, discusses with the auditors their independence from management and reviews the scope of the independent annual audit.
 The Audit Committee operates under an amended and restated written charter adopted by the Board of Directors on March 30, 2004, a copy of which is posted on the Company's website (www.avibio.com).
-The Audit Committee reviewed and reassessed the charter for effectiveness during 2008.
+The Audit Committee reviewed and reassessed the charter for effectiveness during 2009.